ds-pokemon-hacking/ds-pokemon-hacking.github.io/templates/resources/resources.md

   * [Section 2](#section-2)
 * [TODO](#todo)
 ---

+## Data Location
+(Add `Data Location` only if the resource can be clearly assigned.
+Note that locations for Asian versions may vary.) <br />
+The NARC containing these files can be found in the following game paths:
+* Game 1: /a/X/Y/Z
+* Game 2: /a/X/Y/Z
+---

 ## Data Structure
 Optional: Some words about the following data structures, if needed.
 For nested types, it makes sense to begin with a container structure and go deeper in the following topics.